Recruiting agency workers

 It is the recruitment agency's responsibility to ensure agency workers receive the rights they are entitled to such as those under the Working Time Regulations and national minimum wage law.
-See hours, rest breaks and the working week and National Minimum Wage and National Living Wage - rates and overview.
+See hours, rest breaks and the working week and workers' entitlement to the minimum wage.

 However, under the Agency Workers Regulations (Northern Ireland) 2011, agency workers are also entitled to equal access to their employer's collective facilities and job vacancies from the first day of their assignment.
 It will be your responsibility to ensure that these rights are met.
 Agency workers regulations NI guidance.

 You must also ensure that you do not discriminate against agency workers who are working on your business premises.

 In addition, under the Parental Leave (EU Directive) (Flexible Working) Regulations (Northern Ireland) 2013, which came into force on 8 March 2013, employed agency workers who are returning to work from a period of parental leave are now also extended the right to request flexible working.
 See flexible working: the law and best practice.

 Even though agency staff do not work directly for you, you are still responsible for their health and safety.
 In fact, they are likely to be at greater risk because they don't know the business well.
 See agency workers' health and safety for more information.

 You should also do some research before using an employment agency to ensure you are happy with the agency's reputation.